Iran–Iraq War: Battle of Dezful

 On 5 January 1981, Iran had reorganised its forces enough to launch a large-scale offensive, Operation Nasr (Victory).
 The Iranians launched their major armoured offensive from Dezful in the direction of Susangerd, consisting of tank brigades from the 16th Qazvin, 77th Khorasan, and 92nd Khuzestan Armoured Divisions, and broke through Iraqi lines.
-However, the Iranian tanks had raced through Iraqi lines with their flanks unprotected and with no infantry support; as a result, they were cut off by Iraqi tanks.
+However, the Iranian tanks had raced through Iraqi lines with unguarded flanks and without infantry support; as a result, they were cut off by Iraqi tanks.

 In the ensuing Battle of Dezful, the Iranian armoured divisions were nearly wiped out in one of the biggest tank battles of the war.
 When the Iranian tanks tried to manoeuvre, they became stuck in the mud of the marshes, and many tanks were abandoned.
 The Iraqis lost 45 T-55 and T-62 tanks, while the Iranians lost 100–200 Chieftain and M-60 tanks.
 Reporters counted roughly 150 destroyed or deserted Iranian tanks, and also 40 Iraqi tanks.
 141 Iranians were killed during the battle.

 The battle had been ordered by Iranian president Abulhassan Banisadr, who was hoping that a victory might shore up his deteriorating political position; instead, the failure hastened his fall.
-Many of Iran's problems took place because of political infighting between President Banisadr, who supported the regular army, and the hardliners who supported the IRGC.
+Many of Iran's problems took place because of political infighting between Banisadr, who supported the regular army, and the hardliners, who supported the IRGC.
 Once he was impeached and the competition ended, the performance of the Iranian military improved.

 The Islamic Republic government in Iran was further distracted by internal fighting between the regime and the Mujahedin e-Khalq (MEK) on the streets of Iran's major cities in June 1981 and again in September.
 In 1983, the MEK started an alliance with Iraq following a meeting between MEK leader Massoud Rajavi and Iraqi Deputy Prime minister Tariq Aziz.

-In 1984 Banisadr left the coalition because of a dispute with Rajavi.
-In 1986, Rajavi moved from Paris to Iraq and set up a base on the Iranian border.
+In 1984, Banisadr left the coalition because of a dispute with Rajavi, who moved from Paris to Iraq in 1986 and set up a base on the Iranian border.
 The Battle of Dezful became a critical battle in Iranian military thinking.
 Less emphasis was placed on the Army with its conventional tactics, and more emphasis was placed on the Revolutionary Guard with its unconventional tactics.